 University of Amsterdam, Postbus 94551

 1090 GN Amsterdam

 Most of my teaching is related to the heritage and memory (dual) master programs at the UvA and VU University of Amsterdam.
 I am also supervising tutorials, BA honors, and MA theses on heritage and memory studies, cultural history and cultural studies, focusing on themes like European terrorscapes and competing memories, landscapes of power, elites and aristocracy, purity and modernity, war heritage and Holocaust memory, conflict heritage and heritage of conflict, spatial-digital mapping and experience design, authenticity and identity, commodification and uses/abuses of the past, heritagescapes and memoryscapes.

-Van der Laarse is (was) Project Leader of the following granted, collaborative research lines, programs and projects:
+Van der Laarse is (was), in addition to some 25 individual research grants (20-200k EUR), Project Leader of the following granted, collaborative research lines, programs and projects: